ichi-h/elmish/packages/core/README.md

 ## Why NOT use @ichi-h/elmish?

 After hearing all this, you may be thinking: "Having business logic dependent on @ichi-h/elmish is not clean!"
-This is definitely true and @ichi-h/elmish should not be used if cleanliness of code is important.
+This is definitely correct.
+If there are destructive changes to this library, you may need to rewrite the business logic.
+Therefore, if clean code is important to you, you should not use @ichi-h/elmish.

 If you insist on cleanliness, you can refer to designs such as DDD and Clean Architecture, and if you are more concerned about Elm Architecture, you can also implement a mechanism like this library on your own.